 Check out this great video!

-Malaria nets headed overseas in early 2020.
+Malaria nets headed to Tanganyika Province, Congo. in early 2020.
 Every two minutes someone perishes from malaria.
 A $2 bed net can be the difference between life and death.

 Pounds of fresh produce donated to Sacramento's oldest, continuously-serving food bank.

 Number of volunteers who generously gave their time to make the farm possible.

 IT WILL COST $15,700 TO RUN THE FARM IN 2020.
 BY FUNDRAISING EVERY PENNY OF OUR EXPENSES WE CAN GIVE ALL FARM SALES AWAY TO PREDETERMINED LOCAL & GLOBAL NONPROFITS.

 1. Select a meaningful item to sponsor.